 - Accepted as an undergraduate at MSU

-- Minimum ACT composite score of 27 (SAT score of 1260 on new SAT)
+- Minimum ACT composite or superscore of 27 (SAT score of 1260 on new SAT)

 In addition, the Early Entry Program Admissions Committee considers animal and veterinary experience, work experience, leadership qualities and non-academic qualities (listed below), that are addressed in the applicant’s written application to the EEP, and three evaluations submitted on behalf of the applicant by references of their choosing.
 One evaluator must attest to the applicant's animal handling skills.
 A veterinarian is preferred, but not required.

 - Understanding of veterinary profession